Jim Savage

-James D. Savage (1817–1852) was a California pioneer.
+James D. Savage (1823–1852) was a California pioneer.
 He was a 49er, businessman, American soldier in the Mexican–American War, and commander of the California Militia, Mariposa Battalion in the Mariposa War and the first alleged non-Native American visitor to the Yosemite Valley.

 Early life

-James D. Savage was born in Jacksonville, Illinois in 1817 to Peter Savage and Doritha Shaunce (née) and was named after his paternal grandfather.
-At the age of sixteen, his family settled in Princeton, Illinois.
-Receiving little in the way of formal education, Savage quickly took to the outdoors where he honed his gift for languages with local Native Americans—a skill which would prove critical in his later dealings.
-During the early 1840s, Savage moved to Cayuga County, New York, where he married Eliza Hall.
+James D. Savage was born in Jacksonville, Illinois in 1823, soon after moving to Jacksonville of Morgan County, Illinois, to Peter Savage and Doritha Shaunce (née) and was named after his paternal grandfather.
+In the fall of 1833, Savage's mother died of unknown causes.
+In 1836, Savage's father relocated the family to Princeton, Illinois and remarried.
+Savage was thirteen at the time.

+Receiving little in the way of formal education, Savage quickly took to the outdoors, where he honed his gift for languages with local Fox and Sac Native Americans—a skill which would prove critical in his later dealings.
+Little is known of his life during this period.
+In 1840s, Savage moved to Cayuga County, New York, where he married Eliza Hall in 1845.
 Following the marriage, Savage and his wife then relocated to Peru, Illinois.
 Their life together in Illinois, however, was short-lived.
 Drawn by the allure of gold, Savage, Eliza, and Savage's brother, Morgan, migrated west towards California in April 1846 with the intention of striking a fortune in the precious metal.
 Upon their arrival at Independence, Missouri, Savage and his family joined a wagon train party led by former Missouri Governor Lilburn Boggs for the trip to California.
 As the Boggs party headed west, they would later be accompanied by other parties, including the famed Donner Party.
 During the six-month journey west, Eliza gave birth to a baby girl.
 Unfortunately, both mother and child died shortly after in 1846.
 In a 1908 letter to the editor of the San Francisco Chronicle, Lilburn Bogg's son, William M. Boggs, recounted Eliza's death.
 Weakened due to childbirth, Eliza succumbed to exposure to the cold and was interred in a shallow grave somewhere in the region of Lake Tahoe.
 With Eliza gone, the baby girl perished soon after.
 The child was never given a name.